CodeNEST-NSHM/Code_For_Change_2025/README.md

 ## Introduction

-Code for Change 2025 is a 24-hour offline hackathon event scheduled from 20 February 2025 to 20 March 2025.
-This website provides information about the event, including the organizers, code of conduct, and registration details.
+**Code for Change 2025** is a **24-hour offline hackathon** running from **February 20, 2025, to March 20, 2025**.
+This website serves as an informational hub, providing details about the event, organizers, code of conduct, and registration process.

 ## Features

-- **Navbar**: A responsive navigation bar with dark mode toggle and menu for smaller screens.
-- **Hero Section**: A visually appealing hero section with animated stars and event details.
-- **Responsive Design**: The website is fully responsive and works well on all screen sizes.
+- **Responsive Design** – Optimized for all screen sizes and devices.
+- **Dark Mode** – Toggle between light and dark themes for a better user experience.
+- **Animated Hero Section** – A visually engaging introduction to the event.
+- **Event Timeline** – Detailed breakdown of event phases and key dates.
+- **Sponsorship Section** – Information about our valued sponsors.
+- **Organizing Team** – Profiles of the event organizers.
+- **Footer** – Contact details and social media links.

 ## Installation

-To get a local copy up and running, follow these steps:
+To set up the project locally, follow these steps:

 1. **Clone the repository**:
    ```sh